skypjack/entt/README.md

 `EnTT` is entirely designed around the principle that users have to pay only for what they want.

-When it comes to use an entity-componet system, the tradeoff is usually between performance and memory usage.
+When it comes to using an entity-componet system, the tradeoff is usually between performance and memory usage.
 The faster it is, the more memory it uses.
 However, slightly worse performance along non-critical paths are the right price to pay to reduce memory usage and I've always wondered why this kind of tools do not leave me the choice.<br/>